FarronF/limerick-council-meetings/meetings/2025/03/31-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 27th January 2025.md

 Metropolitan District of Limerick)

-**I will move at the next meeting that the owners of the former Debenhams building are**

-**encouraged to expedite development and reuse this key City Centre site.**
+**I will move at the next meeting that the owners of the former Debenhams building areencouraged to expedite development and reuse this key City Centre site.**

 The Motion was referred to the Metropolitan District of Limerick for consideration.